Spoon: Language and culture

 To spoon-feed oneself or another can simply mean to feed by means of a spoon.
 Metaphorically, however, it often means to present something to a person or group so thoroughly or wholeheartedly as to preclude the need for independent thought, initiative or self-reliance on the part of the recipient; or to present information in a slanted version, with the intent to preclude questioning or revision.
 Someone who accepts passively what has been offered in this way is said to have been spoon-fed.

 A spoonful is the amount of material a spoon contains or can contain.
 It is used as a standard unit of measure for volume in cooking, where it normally signifies a teaspoonful.
 It is abbreviated coch or cochl, from cochlearium, a small Roman spoon.
 "Teaspoonful" is often used in a similar way to describe the dosage for over the counter medicines.
 Dessert spoonful and tablespoonful may also be found in drink and food recipes.
 A teaspoon holds about 5 ml and a tablespoon about 15 ml.

-The souvenir spoon generally exists solely as a decorative object commemorating an event, place, or special date.
+A souvenir spoon generally exists solely as a decorative object commemorating an event, place, or special date.